vsavkin/SimpleMVP/README.md

 # VINT

 VINT is a library for building single-page applications in Dart.
-It helps structure your application by providing you the following components:
+It helps structure your application by providing the following components:

 * Evented models and lists for representing domain concepts
-* Validators for ensuring data integrity
-* Event bus for coordinating components
 * Storages and repositories for managing persistence
 * Presenters for encapsulating interactions with the DOM
+* Validators, Event Bus, and more

 ## INSTALLATION